 - Place the tin in the oven for approximately 60 minutes.
 Do not open the oven until this time as you don't want the heat to be lost from the oven.

 - Check your bread with a skewer and when it comes out almost clean it's ready to be moved to the cooling rack.
 Leave the bread in the tin until fully cooled.

 - Gluten Free Flour – I used a shop bought Gluten free flour blend from Doves Farm Freee from range.
 Which is a flour blend of Rice, Potato, Tapioca, Maize and Buckwheat flour.
-I have had reports that others have used King Arthur Flour Gluten-Free Measure for Measure Flour, Cup4Cup Gluten-Free Flour, Bob's Red Mill and other Gluten free self raising flour blends with my recipes that have worked well.
-I would love to know what flour blends worked for you.
-So feel free to get in touch by leaving a comment below or you can contact me directly.
+I have had reports that others have used King Arthur Flour Gluten-Free Measure for Measure Flour, Cup4Cup Gluten-Free Flour, Bob's Red Mill and other Gluten free All purpose blends with my recipes that have worked well.
+I would love to know what flour blends worked for you so feel free to get in touch by leaving a comment below or you can contact me directly.

 - Kitchen Scales - Using digital scales is recommended when baking.
 I always measure using scales and in grams as baking is a science.
 When baking gluten free it is essential to weigh out ingredients to get the best results!
 There is no need to purchase expensive digital scales and you can find them available cheaply online.
 (Although for small amounts I will use spoon measurements)

 - Oven Temperatures - Your oven temperature may be slightly different.
 As all ovens vary in temperature and the baking time is used as a guide.
 Some ovens run hotter than others.
 You could invest in an oven thermometer to be more accurate.

 Note: To make self raising flour at home by mixing 2 teaspoons of baking powder with every 125 grams of Gluten free All purpose flour (Plain flour in the UK).